olegvnm/AzureKeyVaultExplorer/README.md

 # Azure Key Vault Explorer

-This is dotnet core application that allows to explore secrets from Azure Key Vaults using key vault's Url, ClientId and ClientSecret.
-At the end it renders HTML page with all secrets found in key vault(s).
+This is dotnet core application that allows to explore secrets from Azure Key Vaults using key vault's `Url`, `ClientId` and `ClientSecret`.
+At the end it renders HTML page(s) with all secrets found in key vault(s).

 ## Getting Started